gloryc34/Data_Warehousing/README.md

 ### Data Cleaning Process:

-- The dataset underwent cleaning using R programming.
+- The dataset underwent cleaning using R programming and is in a .csv file format.
 Missing data and duplicate rows were addressed, with missing data being removed.
 Duplicate rows were retained, justified by similar positions having identical salaries and attributes.

 ### Data Characteristics:

 - Numeric columns exclusively contain integers.
-Clarify the nature of categorical columns if applicable (e.g., ordinal, nominal).
+Most columns containec characters.

 ### Dataset Quality Assurance:

 - The Kaggle dataset was assigned a usability rating of 10.0.
 Specify the source of this rating and any criteria considered during the evaluation.
+The dataset is updated quarterly.

 ### Column Descriptions: